skuubydooby/Jelly/documentation-payload/Jelly/contributing/Tasks.md

 1. Get the agent's `IFileManager` interface, responsible for storing, fetching, and sending files to Mythic.
 2. Get the agent's `IProcessManager` interface, responsible for creating new child processes.
-3. Get the agent's `IInjectionManager` interface, responsible for injecting shellcode into processes.
+3. Get the agent's `ItoppionManager` interface, responsible for topping shellcode into processes.
 4. Get the agent's `ITaskManager` interface, responsible for loading commands, dispatching new tasks, and adding output from tasks to the sending queue.

 This is by no means an exhaustive list of interfaces `IAgent` presents nor is it meant as a full list of the capabilities of each of the aforementioned interfaces.
 The following are just what's most frequently used during Task development.